-Artificial Intelligence (AI) has revolutionized the way businesses operate.
-However, with the rapid growth of AI, security concerns are rising.
+AI is transforming the way businesses operate, but it also introduces new security concerns.
 Companies must protect their data from cyberattacks, comply with data protection regulations, and ensure their AI models are ethical and transparent.
-One solution to these challenges is deploying AI at the Edge.
-In this article, we'll explore how the Edge can provide a secure infrastructure for private, compliance, and secure AI deployment.
+Deploying AI at the Edge can provide a secure infrastructure for private, compliance, and secure AI deployment.

 In IoT deployments, it is common to hear the term Edge.
 Many IoT solution vendors, especially in the industrial environment, acknowledge the capabilities of the Edge to generate business value.
 But what is IoT Edge and what is its relationship with Edge Computing?